Social Work (BS)

-You'll join our community of more than 50,000 Iona College alumni who are eager and willing to give you a leg up in your professional social work career and assist with field work or job placements.
+You'll join our community of more than 50,000 Iona University alumni who are eager and willing to give you a leg up in your professional social work career and assist with field work or job placements.

-The Center for Social Research brings Iona College and the community together to work on local issues of concern.
+The Center for Social Research brings Iona University and the community together to work on local issues of concern.
 As a social work major, you have opportunities to conduct hands-on research and evaluations for local community programs and services.

 Publish & Present

-Expand your community by sharing research with colleagues in the Iona College Journal of Allied Health: Perspectives of Social Justice.
+Expand your community by sharing research with colleagues in the Iona University Journal of Allied Health: Perspectives of Social Justice.
 In this student-run, online journal, you collaborate with faculty and peers from Marriage and Family Therapy, Occupational Therapy, Psychology, Social Work and Speech-Language Pathology to explore best practices and recommendations.

 Careers & Outcomes